 - are permanent residents of Canada at the time of application, either as Canadian citizens or permanent residents, and

 - believe they would be competitive on the selection criteria.

 We regret that we are unable to admit international students.

-Canadian citizens who are born outside of Canada will be required to submit proof of citizenship at the interview event.
+All applicants are required to submit proof of citizenship at the interview event.

 BC Residency Requirements

 Preference is given to residents of British Columbia; however, a small number of out-of-province applicants are accepted each year.

 For MD Undergraduate Admissions purposes, applicants are considered BC residents if they hold a currently valid BC CareCard or BC Services Card* by the application deadline.